 Note: flooding is a hazard at Snir Stream Nature Reserve (except in summer).
 Therefore, I would advise calling this nature reserve before visiting in the rainy season.

-Since we visited during the summer vacation with kids, we preferred the trail with lots of water.
+Since we visited during the summer vacation with the kids, we preferred the trail with lots of water.
 Hence we chose the blue trail, which goes through the wading pool and travertine falls.

 We continued along the red tail, and after five minutes, we reached the wading pool.